 Reliability and validity are two of the key properties of any psychometric test.
-In this article, you may find information on the different types of reliability and validity as well as the relationship between them and discuss what Bryq does to ensure the psychometric soundness of the tool.
+In this article, you can find information on the different types of reliability and validity and the relationship between them.
+We also discuss what Bryq does to ensure the tool is psychometrically sound.

 How was the Bryq assessment developed?